fabogit/angular-V16-projects/05_electron-editor/README.md

 Run `npm run start:desktop` to build bundle, then from `RUN AND DEBUG` start `Electron Main`

+## Build Electron source

+Run `npm run build:electron && npm run package` to build and bundle the app in `/dist/my-editor-{OS}` there will be an executable file to run

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).